legopowa/Minuting-parent/Javascript contract deployment env/README.md

 coding env is in node_modules
-To run, do npx hardhat run ./scripts/deploy.js, --network amoy, then do same for ./scripts/interaction.js generated uniswap addresses are in deployedAddresses.json, including functional UniswapV2Factory / router, two working coins and their coin pair set private key in .env
+To run, do npx hardhat run ./scripts/deploy.js, --network localhost, then do same for ./scripts/interaction.js generated uniswap addresses are in deployedAddresses.json, including functional UniswapV2Factory / router, two working coins and their coin pair set private key in .env